reportportal/docs/src/md/src/GettingStarted/Integrations.md

 3. Click the 'Administrative' link

-4. Click the 'Plugins' from left-hand sidebar
+4. Click the 'Plugins' from the left-hand sidebar

-5. Click on the'Email Server' tab.
+5. Click on the 'Email Server' tab.

 6. Click on Add new integration